openafs-contrib/openafs-csi-driver/README.md

 ### E. OpenAFS storage provisioning using OpenAFS CSI Driver
 There are two types of storage provisionings-
 - **Dynamic Provisioning**
-    > Dynamic provisioning is used to dynamically provisionthe storage backend volume based on the storageClass.
+    > Dynamic provisioning is used to dynamically provision the storage backend volume based on the storageClass.

     Let's create secret and storageclass,